5 Do’s and Don’ts of Teeth Whitening

 - Did you know that most of the products you use everyday come in whitening versions.
-Be it toothbrushes, toothpaste, or mouthwas.
+Be it toothbrushes, toothpaste, or mouthwash.

 - Use home whitening kits for a cheaper alternative than going to a cosmetic dentist.
 These involve mouth guards that are similar to the ones you might have used during contact sport.
 You mould the guard to your mouth, then apply a whitening gel to the guard and place the guard in your mouth.
-To read more about home whitening kits, have a look at Adam’s article also on this site (http://www.dentocare.co.uk/healthy-talk/Teeth-whitening-home-kits-explained).
+To read more about home whitening kits, have a look at this article (Teeth Whitening Home Kits Explained).

 - Avoid food and drinks that can stain your teeth, see above for examples.
 Also avoid acidic foods such as citrus fruits, wine and chocolate.
 Using a straw can limit your teeth’s exposure to staining drinks.

 - Be careful when whitening teeth that have had work on them.
-Materials used in filings cannot be whitening and using a whitening product on these teeth may result in uneven whitening.
-Teeth whitening should only be used on live teeth and so is not appropriate for teeth that have had root canal treatment. (b)
+Materials used in filings cannot be whitened and using a whitening product on these teeth may result in uneven whitening.
+Teeth whitening should only be used on live teeth and so is not appropriate for teeth that have had root canal treatment (b).